Sida's work in Mozambique

 Increasing social protection

-Mozambique is drafting new labour legislation to provide more secure conditions.
-Sida is supporting workers’ organisations in responding to the government’s proposals.
-One of them received support to develop service centres to provide increased social security to people in the informal economy in poor parts of the capital Maputo.
-For example, support is being provided to enable people to register their businesses with the authorities, access social security schemes and join trade unions.
-The work is a collaboration between government agencies and other organisations in the country.
+Sida supports workers’ organisations in responding to the government’s proposals.
+One of them received support to develop service centres to provide greater social security to people in the informal economy in poor areas of the capital of Maputo.
+For example, support is provided so that people can register their businesses with the authorities, access social security schemes and join trade unions.
+The work is a collaboration between authorities and other organisations in the country.

 Peaceful and inclusive communities